lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 | Call super? | Not necessary. |
 | Called on server? | No. |

-This method controls whether or not the rest of the reactive update cycle should be processed.
-If it returns `true`, which it does by default, then the update proceeds normally.
+If `shouldUpdate()` returns `true`, which it does by default, then the update proceeds normally.
 If it returns `false`, the rest of the update cycle will not be called but the `updateComplete` Promise is still resolved.

-You can implement `shouldUpdate` to specify which property changes should cause updates.
-You can use the map of `changedProperties` to compare current and previous values.
+You can implement `shouldUpdate()` to specify which property changes should cause updates.
+Use the map of `changedProperties` to compare current and previous values.

 ```js
 shouldUpdate(changedProperties) {